- About us

 Our emergency department is open 24 hours a day, seven days a week.
 There is no need to call first, just arrive at the department at any time.

 You should always call Triple Zero (000) in a genuine health emergency.

 Princess Alexandra Hospital only treats adult patients.
-If the patient is under 16 years old, please go directly to Lady Cilento Children's Hospital.
+If the patient is under 16 years old, please go directly to Queensland Children's Hopsital.

 QEII Hospital, Logan Hospital, Redland Hospital and Beaudesert Hospital are able to treat children.